wizard23/asimov-hex/docs/prompt-history.md

 This session focused on building and refining an interactive grid application with particle systems, multiple grid types (squares, hexagons, triangles), and various interaction modes.

-**Note:** Timestamps are not available in the conversation history.
-Please add timestamps in the format `YYYY/MM/DD HH:MM` if you have access to them.
+**Note:** Timestamps have been estimated from git commit history.
+Prompts marked with *(Uncertain)* may not have a clear 1:1 match with commits.

 ---